budhh/MathQuizMaker/README.md

 User Stories:

 1. As a user, I want to be able to add multiple Problems into a Quiz
-2. As a user, I want to be able to output the Quiz into a pdf
+2. As a user, I want to be able to decide what type of problems it adds(+, -, +-)
-3. As a user, I want to be able to reset the Quiz into an empty one
+3. As a user, I want to be able to randomly use operators if multiple are entered.
-4. As a user, I want to be able to see problem = answer
+4. As a user, I want to be able to see the answer to the problem.

+## Task 4
+Completed

+## Task 5
+Completed